WICG/observable/README.md

 - `catch()`
   - Like `Promise.catch()`, it takes a mapping function which is fired if the observable source emits an error.
-The mapping function should map into a new value which will be converted into an observable with `from` interally and subscribed to in leiu of the errored source.
+The mapping function should map into a new value which will be converted into an observable with `from` internally and subscribed to in lieu of the errored source.
   - Returns an `Observable` that mirrors the source observable exactly, other than when the source observable errors.
 - `finally()`